nibalizer/falco-workshop/workshop.md

 1. Installing the Helm Client (helm)

+You may have the `helm` client installed already.
+Verify with `which helm` on the command line.
+If you have `helm` already, skip to "Using the helm chart"

 The Helm client (`helm`) can be installed from source or pre-built binary releases.
 In this lab, we are going to use the pre-built binary release (Linux amd64) from the Helm community.
 Refer to the [Helm install docs](https://helm.sh/docs/intro/install/) for more details.